Basic Science Pharmacology

 • Orolingual angioedema: occurs in ~2% post-tPA; more common with ACE inhibitor use; usually contralateral to ischemic hemisphere; manage with epinephrine, diphenhydramine, methylprednisolone; intubate if airway compromise

-• If sICH suspected post-tPA: stop infusion immediately → stat CT head → check fibrinogen, CBC, type & screen → give cryoprecipitate (target fibrinogen >200 mg/dL) + tranexamic acid; consider platelet transfusion
+• If sICH suspected post-IVT (alteplase or tenecteplase): stop infusion immediately → stat CT head → check fibrinogen, CBC, type & screen → cryoprecipitate first (target fibrinogen >150–200 mg/dL); consider antifibrinolytic (TXA or aminocaproic acid); platelet transfusion ONLY for a specific indication (thrombocytopenia or selected antiplatelet context) — NOT a routine reversal step.

 Board Pearl

 Only TWO tests needed before tPA: NCCT head and blood glucose.
 Do not delay for other labs unless clinical suspicion of coagulopathy.
 BP must be <185/110 before AND <180/105 for 24 hours after tPA.
-Tenecteplase is given as a single bolus and is emerging as a simpler, non-inferior alternative.
+Tenecteplase 0.25 mg/kg single bolus (max 25 mg) is co-equal with alteplase per the 2026 AHA/ASA AIS guideline; tenecteplase 0.4 mg/kg is NOT the AIS dose.

 Hemorrhagic Transformation Classification